setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/index.md

 # Decisions and principles

 Folder section to write internal and external decisions and principles.
+Also other aspects in software development.

 ## Decisions